A large-scale application demonstrates the effectiveness of Karakuri/LCA in automotive manufacturing at TPCA.

 Sometimes it has to be hybrid Karakuri/LCA

 Yet the combination of Karakuri/LCA and linear technology is by no means a contradiction in terms, as our lean production expert Stefan Armbruster points out in an interview: “Low-cost automation uses a combination of muscle power, leverage and gravity.
 All the same, there’s no getting around the laws of physics.
 If there is no other solution, you have to revert to traditional drives.
 In fact, that’s often essential when it comes to lifting heavy loads or moving loads very high up.
 One typical case is when components need to be lifted over logistics routes to get to the workstation.”
 And this is exactly the situation here.
 That’s why the TPCA bridge is a hybrid Karakuri/LCA.
+Would you like to know more about Karakuri/LCA?
+You can deepen your knowledge in a special online training at the item Academy.

 On the other side of the Karakuri/LCA bridge, the units are turned 90 degrees.
 After a distance of 3 metres, the load reaches a second tower, where it is lowered by purely mechanical means and can then be removed for further processing.
 The empty SLCs move into a third tower, where a linear unit lifts them up.
 They are initially stacked in this tower, before roller conveyors then take them back over the tugger train route in stacks of four.
 The stacked SLCs are brought back down to ground level in the fourth and final tower and can now be removed and filled with new units.
 This customised and impressively sized Karakuri/LCA solution is a high-precision system that enables users to eliminate the wastage of time and resources.